JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/rate-limit.md

 # Rate Limit Configuration

 AS has built-in rate limiting support.
-It is helping to prevent abuse and ensure system stability.
+This helps prevent abuse and ensure system stability.
 Rate Limit is enabled by default.
 It can be enabled or disabled by `rate_limit` feature flag.

 ## Registration Endpoint Rate Limit